sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ### Install the Godot game engine

+- Start the Raspberry Pi and connect to the internet.
 - Open up the Raspberry Pi command terminal and enter each line, one at a time:

   ```